dorjeduck/goldbach-vibes/README.md

 # Goldbach Vibes

 Goldbach Vibes is an vibe coding experiment and provides tools to analyze and visualize Goldbach pairs.
+Basically e## Changelog

+- 2025-08-13
+  - Added gap mode options for Goldbach pair prime gaps analysis.
+  - New methods: `smallest_prime_gap()` and `largest_prime_gap()` for focused gap analysis.
+  - Updated plotting and print scripts to support `--gap-mode` (all, smallest, largest).
+  - Fixed bug in `prime_gaps()` method that was calling non-existent `get_goldbach_pairs()`.
+  - Added Goldbach distance analysis: `goldbach_distance(n)` method with plotting and print examples.
+  - Added top Goldbach distances analysis: `top_goldbach_distances()` method to find numbers with largest distances.
+  - Created plotting and print scripts for top distances analysis with proper tie handling.

-Basically everything you find here is written by an agent, including the sentence you are reading right now.
+- 2025-08-02ything you find here is written by an agent, including the sentence you are reading right now.

 ## Goldbach Conjecture